sindresorhus/grunt-shell/readme.md

 Type: `boolean`<br>
 Default: `false`

-When set to `true` prepends local and parent `./node_modules/.bin` paths to the env path before executing the command
+When set to `true` will execute local binaries by name like npm run script

 ### execOptions